TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

       you can render extension documentation of the extensions that are currently installed in the backend of your TYPO3 installation.

-   4. Using a starter project (Sandbox)
+   4. Using a Starter Project (Sandbox)

       With this method, you will get a starter project, where you can make your changes directly on GitHub.
 The changes will automatically be rendered.

-   5. Various online or local tools for reST rendering
+   5. Various Online or Local Tools for reST Rendering

       These have the same drawbacks as already noted for *Preview on GitHub*.